Many scholarship applications referenced in the documents below are available in the Counseling Center lobby.

 - The strength of a 500 word minimum essay on the topic of believing in agriculture and how they plan to change it.

-Below are the required application materials and more information.
+Below is a link to the required application materials and more information.
 Please note that students are expected to provide a recent high school transcript in order for their application to be considered complete.
 The Deadline for application is March 1, 2018.
-The application can also be found on the website at www.co-alliance.com.
+The application can be found on the website at www.co-alliance.com.

 The School of Radiologic Technology Scholarship for Mt.
 Vernon High School Graduates